covid19-bh-machine-learning/master/report/paper.md

 As word2vec model, we applied the continuous bag-of-words (CBOW) word2vec architecture, a shallow, two-layer neural network, which is trained to predict the current word by using a few sorrounding context words.
 This model is generally faster, therefore it is the preferred choice to have a scalable solution when a large corpus will be available for training.

-The data we analyzed was a collection of orf1ab AA sequences, [WHERE DO THEY COME FROM?].
+The data we analyzed was a collection of orf1ab AA sequences from the NCBI , as previously mentioned [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/)[metadata](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_orf1ab_meta.csv).
 We explored the hyper-parameter space trying several combinations of the following hyper-parameters: k-mers size, vector space dimension, number of epochs for the training.

   * embedding size: [3, 4]
   * embedding size: [10, 50, 100, 200, 300, 500, 1000]